stuerp/foo_vis_spectrum_analyzer/README.md

 v0.6.1.0, 2024-01-xx

 * New: The cover art of the playing track can be used as background image.
+  * Opacity can be specified.
 * New: The dominant colors of the cover art can be used to generate a gradient.
+  * Color scheme "Cover Art" turns on the feature.
+  * Between 2 and 256 colors can be selected.
+  * Lightness threshold determines which light colors will be ignored.
 * New: The outline color of the curve can be specified.

 v0.6.0.3, 2024-01-13